sjhloco/nornir_validate/validation_builder/README.md

 ^^^^ END actual_state_task ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ```

-This can now be added to the *actual_state.json* file to create a static *actual_state* to save having to run the commands against a live device whilst developing the desired state.
+Add this to the *actual_state.json* file to create a static *actual_state* to save having to run the commands against a live device whilst developing the desired state.
 Although the JSON formatting of the returned actual_state is correct, for this to be used in Python (the static *actual_state.json* file) you must swap out all `'` for `"`.

 ```python
 { "show ip ospf neighbor": { "192.168.255.1": {"state": "FULL"}}}